We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 • Instructions are poor

-• Will not fit some small chainsaws
+• Won’t fit some small chainsaws

 Those needing to saw large logs will want to take a closer look at this 48-inch Carmyra chainsaw mill.
 Even with some width loss due to the clamping mechanism, it can still saw boards up to an impressive 43½ inches wide.
 Like its smaller counterparts, it also has the versatility to mill thicknesses from just ½ inch up to 13 inches.

 The design is popular and well proven.
 It uses a combination of steel for toughness and durability with aluminum to keep the weight manageable.
 Despite the heavy-duty nature of this chainsaw mill, it weighs only 16½ pounds.
+Although rated for chainsaws as small as 14 inches, some bars are too narrow to accommodate the clamp.
+However, in reality, those with small chainsaws have no need for a portable lumber mill this large.

 Get the Carmyra 48-inch chainsaw mill at Amazon.